awesomeajw/US-accidents-2016-2023/README.md

 <p>&nbsp;</p>
 <p>&nbsp;</p>
 <img src = './images/2states.png' width='500'>
 Drilling down to the states, we can see that the states with the highest cases are California, Florida, Texas, South Carolina, New York and so on.
 The states with the lowest cases are South Dakota, Vermont, Maine, North Dakota, Wyoming and so on.
 The numbers from the first state to the last state is dramatically different.
 Compared to South Dakota, California have 7080x more cases of traffic accidents.
 The difference is alarming.
-This can be due to the density of the state and the amount of coverage the sources has on different states
+This can be due to the density of the state and the amount of coverage the sources has on different states.

 <p>&nbsp;</p>
 <p>&nbsp;</p>